hewliyang/hewliyang.com/src/content/election-dashboard.md

 ### Data Preparation

 > You may or may not have noticed but I displaced **East Malaysia** significantly to the left and slightly downwards for a better vertical viewing experience.
 The way I did this is simply grouping each feature by it's `state` then adding the corresponding constants to each latitude and longitude.
-This code is ommited.
+This code is omitted.

 If you are coming from a Python background haven't made visualizations with raw **Javascript** before, this might be a little foreign.
 You'll find that the API is alot more verbose than using packages like `matplotlib` and `plotly`.
 There is also a lot less auto-inference for things such as random color assignment for discrete variables.